Duyi00/Lego-Data-Analysis/README.md

 ## Suammry

 Our problem today focuses more on **data cleaning**.
 Using `Pandas` and `NumPy`, we aim to answer the following 2 questions and one bonus:
-- What percentage of all licensed sets ever released were Star Wars themed?¶
+- What percentage of all licensed sets ever released were Star Wars themed?
 - In which year was Star Wars NOT the most popular licensed theme (in terms of sets released that year)?
-- **(BONUS)** How many sets did Lego produce each year?¶
+- **(BONUS)** How many sets did Lego produce each year?

 I have also attempted to use `Matplotlib` as well as `Seaborn` to incopertate some visualisation in my data cleaning process.